 As a business, your options to extend your outdoor dining are:

 How do I know which option works best for me?

 Work through each option in order, starting at option 1, and assess your eligibility.
 The options are listed from the simplest and cheapest, through to more complex, costly and time intensive.
-Please read our Expanding outdoor dining guidelines (PDF 965Kb).
+You can use our one-page checklist as a quick assessment tool.
+For more detailed information before you apply, please read our Expanding outdoor dining guidelines.

 What permits do I need and how much will it cost?

 As part of our commitment to supporting businesses through this difficult time we are making it easier for you to expand your outdoor dining.

 - Moreland permits associated with outdoor dining will be fast-tracked.

 - The majority of Moreland permits will have no application fees, if applications are lodged before 30 January 2021.